-In 2016, a notable warm snow drought year occurred in the Northeastern U.S. with record temperatures (Sweet et al., 2017) and closer-to-average winter precipitation leading to dry and warm snow drought (trajectories plotting to the right of the 1:1 line; Figure 7f).
-The exceptionally low snowfall (much of the winter ranged from D1 to D4) exacerbated drought conditions during the following drier-than-normal warm season, leading to 30%-70% crop losses (Sweet et al., 2017).
-The Susquehanna examples further indicate gridded products can be applied to create meaningful phase diagrams at the basin scale to track snow drought through time.
+In 2016, a notable warm-snow-drought year occurred in the northeastern US with record temperatures (Sweet et al., 2017) and closer-to-average winter precipitation leading to dry and warm snow drought (trajectories plotting to the right of the 1:1 line; Fig. 7f).
+The exceptionally low snowfall (much of the winter ranged from D1 to D4) exacerbated drought conditions during the following drier-than-normal warm season, leading to 30 %-70 % crop losses (Sweet et al., 2017).
+The Susquehanna examples further indicate that gridded products can be applied to create meaningful phase diagrams at the basin scale to track snow drought through time.

-4.5.3 Snapshots from Water Year 2015 Across the Western U.S.
+4.5.3 Snapshots from water year 2015 across the western US